gopicares/serverless-chatbots-workshop/README.md

 ![Overview of Real-Time Dashboard Architecture](Images/section-5-overview.png)

 1\.
-Go back to the **AWS Management Console** and click on the **Amazon Elasticsearch Service**.
-Select the domain of your Chatbot (e.g. chatbot) and navigate to the listed Kibana URL.
+As a preliminary we need to use a way of authenticating ourselves to Kibana using IAM.
+Our browser does not provide this authentication by default, so we will use a little Javascript local proxy on our laptop to proxy HTTP requests and add IAM credentials.
+We will make use of a small project contributed by [nakedible-p on Github](https://gist.github.com/nakedible-p/ad95dfb1c16e75af1ad5).
+The source code and node dependencies are attached to this Git repository.
+Please download the `es-proxy.js` file and `node_modules` folder to your laptop and execute the es-proxy.js by using the command `node es-proxy.js <es-endpoint>`.
+You can find your Elasticsearch endpoint by going back to the **AWS Management Console** and click on the **Amazon Elasticsearch Service**, now select the domain of your Chatbot (e.g. chatbot) and use the **Endpoint** URL without the "https://" in front.

 2\.
-Kibana needs to be configured now to use an index pattern for our messages that we logged earlier.
-Specify **messages** as **Index name** and Kibana should automatically detect "date" as Time-field name.
-Now click on **Create**.
+Now navigate to [http://localhost:9200/_plugin/kibana/](http://localhost:9200/_plugin/kibana/) to see your Kibana dashboard.

 3\.
 Next click on Discover on the top left toolbar and see if we have incoming messages.
 (Tip: The upper right corner contains the time window on which you want to query your index.
 The default is 15 minutes, but you can change this to a higher value to see all the messages that you sent earlier throughout the workshop)